Pattern and purpose: a new story about the creation of the Snettisham Great torc.

 Did vikings ‘nick’ the Newark torc?

 Originally published elsewhere: 17th May 2018.
-We’ve spent a lot of time researching Iron Age torcs of the sort most famously represented by the Snettisham Great Torc and we have now been able to prove that many of these torcs were made using a previously unknown gold sheet-work technique (for more on this see here).
-We have also …
+We’ve spent a lot of time researching Iron Age torcs of the sort most famously represented by the Snettisham Great Torc and we have now been able to prove that many of these torcs were made using a previously unknown gold sheet-work technique.
+We have also been able to show that …

 I was supposed to be looking at torcs AKA I knew I’d seen those seven dots somewhere…